TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 - **Supplier availability can quietly change a spec.** The move from 1/64 to 1/8 microstepping was not a design choice we started with, it was forced by a change in TMC2209 board manufacturer availability partway through the build.
 Because the positional-accuracy spec had been written against 1/64 microstepping, the change to 1/8 silently moved that spec from "comfortable" to "infeasible without rework."
 Any future team should verify that the specific part variants called out in the detailed design are actually purchasable (and not just in-family), before freezing numerical performance specs.
 - **Flatness of the playing surface is a first-class mechanical requirement.** The acrylic bow, the mid-span wooden support, and the uneven CoreXY frame supports each individually seemed like minor build issues during assembly, but together they made two of our planned tests impossible to run.
 Flatness of the surface the electromagnet works against should be treated as a tracked requirement with an explicit tolerance, not as an assumed property of "the board."
 - **Early component testing is the only reliable way to preserve procurement lead time.** When the original screen we ordered arrived and was tested, a power fault revealed it was damaged and unusable.
 Because we tested it promptly after delivery rather than waiting until integration, we had enough time to identify a compatible replacement and receive it before it became a schedule blocker.
 A component that sits untested on a shelf until it is needed in assembly gives you no recovery window at all.
 Any future team should treat power and basic functionality checks on each component as tasks to complete immediately upon delivery, not deferred milestones, so that the procurement cycle for a replacement can begin while other work continues in parallel.
+- **Assuming a known startup position is a hidden cost-cutter.** The current build has no physical way to detect where the CoreXY carriage actually is on power-up; the firmware simply assumes the carriage was left at (0.5, 0.5).
+That assumption works during normal operation (the carriage is homed before each power-off), but it broke down during the Experiment 13 power-loss trials, where the system recovered cleanly but could not automatically resume a mid-move because it did not know where in the move it had stopped.
+Adding position sensors (e.g., limit switches or endstops on each axis) is a small hardware change that would let future revisions auto-home after power-loss events and enable automatic move-resumption.
+Any future team should add at least one position-reference sensor per axis from the outset rather than relying on a known-home assumption.

 _[Team may add further reflections here on methodology (e.g., stopwatch vs. logged timing), teamwork, and anything else that came out of the process.]_
 ---